Prefer to talk?

 Are there any small businesses I can start and run on my own?

-Starting your first business can seem rather daunting and it's not a decision that should be taken lightly.
-From planning what your business will do, to what entity type it will have can seem impossible to do on your own.
-But don't worry, it is possible, and hopefully this post will help you.
-Let's start with deciding an entity type.
+From planning what your business will do, to what entity type it will have, can seem impossible to do on your own.
+To help, break the idea down into manageable steps.
+Let's start with deciding on an entity type.

 The Food, Drink and Health Market